x Lanik Septic Service

 Fix Options (From Simple Corrections to Replacement)

-Uneven wet spots or odors often signal D-box imbalance; our technicians at Lanik Septic Service can diagnose and recommend fixes.
-Contact us now.
+Uneven wet spots or odors often signal D-box imbalance.
+Lanik Septic Service technicians diagnose and resolve both cleaning and replacement needs.
+Call (951) 676-7114 or contact us online.

 If you’re ready to get started, call us now!